Oh, winter. I can’t say it’s my

 Your head is often an overlooked part of winter attire.
 What’s the point in covering your entire body, only to leave your head exposed?

-Invest in a quality toque, preferably one with a warm lining and ear flaps.
+Invest in a nice quality toque, preferably one with a warm lining or made of wool.
 Bring a wool buff so that you can cover your mouth and nose when it gets too chilly.
 And last but not least, remember to pack sunglasses or goggles.
 Reflections from snow and ice can damage your eyes just like the sun on a summer day.

 Your fingies are important to keep warm!
 Many people have cold fingers on a good day, so don’t amplify the issue by forgetting your gloves.